 That opened my eyes and since then I see site after site, recommendation after recommendation based, it seems, primarily on affiliate income potential.

-However, the harm it can do in integrity to the person making the affiliate recommendation is only one danger of this system.
+However, the harm it can do to the integrity of the person making the affiliate recommendation is only one danger of this system.
 It also causes price inflation.
 The person buying the product isn’t just paying for the product, they are paying the commission to the affiliate.
 YOU pay the commission.

 I’m also starting to greatly resent purchasing anything from a vendor who has an affiliate system in place.
+I don't trust sites that link to resources that pay commissions and they admit they are part of affiliate systems.
 I resent having to pay for the commissions in addition to the product.
-If I’ve come into the site from a search engine, not via an affiliate link, I’d like to get the real price of the item without the affiliate markup—but that isn’t possible.
+If I’ve come into the site from a search engine, not via an affiliate link, I’d like to get the base price of the item without the affiliate markup—but that isn’t possible.

 Costs beyond money